aknopov/gopcap-sample/README.md

 # Sample Code for Capturing Network Traffic

-This project uses two libraries - GO ports of libPcap (google/gopacket) and netstat (sokurenko/go-netstat) to capture valume of all network packets on all NIC adapters for a given process.
+This project uses two libraries - GO ports of libPcap (google/gopacket) and netstat (sokurenko/go-netstat) to capture volume of all network packets for a given process.

 The process can be specified by a portion of its command line or by a PID.
 The program polls NetStat tables periodically to find ports opened by a process.